gnugat/redaktilo/README.md

 # Redaktilo

-Redaktilo allows you to find, insert, replace and removes lines using an editor-like object.
+Redaktilo allows you to find, insert, replace and remove lines using an editor-like object.

-To find lines, an extensible search engine is available and provides out of the
-box:

-* regular expression line searching
-* strict equality line searching (`===`)
-* PHP token searching

 *Because your code too needs an editor to manipulate files*.